klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.rpc/governance.md

 caver.rpc.governance.getTotalVotingPower()
 ```

 Provides the sum of all voting power that CNs have.
 Each CN has 1.0 ~ 2.0 voting power.
-In "none", "single" governance mode, totalVotingPower don't provide any information.
+In  the "none" and "single" governance modes, totalVotingPower doesn't provide any information.

 **Return Value**